 Now, your system should boot straight into Windows.
 To verify, restart your system a couple of times and see if the system boots into Windows without showing the grub screen of Linux.

-If that happens, you are good to go with the next step which is to delete the Linux partition and reclaim your disk space.
+If that happens, you are good to go with the next step: delete the Linux partition and reclaim your disk space.

 Part 2: Deleting Linux partition on Windows